ElektraInitiative/libelektra/doc/tutorials/mount.md

 Let us start with a motivating example first:

-## Mount the lookup table for hostnames
+## Mount the Lookup Table for Hostnames

 We mount the lookup table with the following command: